karleighponnock/Employee-Tracker/README.md

 view and manage the departments, roles, and employees for a company
 //========================================================================
 // CODE OVERVIEW
-// Create the Schema for the MySQL database.
-Add some seed values for testing (These are on separate sheets)
-// Build a command-line application that at a minimum allows the user to:
-    // Add departments, roles, employees
-    // View departments, roles, employees
-    // Update employee roles

 // The command line will access and update the created MYSQL database
 //========================================================================
 // Require Dependencies